Business Culture and Etiquette in Costa Rica

 The importance of networking in Costa Rica

-Costa Rica is a very small country with a population of only 5 million people.
+Costa Rica is a very small country with a population of a little more than 5 million people.
 As such, in the business world, it seems as though everyone knows each other.
 This is even truer when operating in a particular business sector.
 Be respectful and honest to all people you have encounters with and try to maintain a good relationship with the people surrounding you.
 Business reputation and word spread fast in Costa Rica, especially in tight circles.

 Language – learn it!

-Even if Costa Rica boasts a high English fluency amongst the general population, try to use simple/straightforward language in meetings conducted in English and allow for clarification and rephrasing when possible to avoid miscommunication of any kind.
-Learning Spanish or even trying on a few words or phrases will go a long way towards establishing a more trusting relationship with a potential business partner.
+Costa Rica boasts a high English fluency amongst the general population, but try to use simple/straightforward language in meetings conducted in English and allow for clarification and rephrasing when possible to avoid miscommunication of any kind.
+Learning Spanish or even trying out a few words or phrases will go a long way towards establishing more trusting relationships.

-When talking Spanish, Costa Ricans tend to speak with more technical vocabulary.
-Make sure to ask for the meaning or to rephrase the sentence if you don´t understand – this will be seen as you taking an interest in the meeting specifics.
+When speaking Spanish, Costa Ricans tend to speak with more technical vocabulary.
+Make sure to ask for the meaning or to rephrase the sentence if you don’t understand – this will be seen as you taking an interest in the meeting specifics.
+Business in Costa Rica works through communication, after all.

 Costa Ricans usually dress smart for business meetings, especially when the nature of the meeting is more formal.
 However, it should be noted that informal meetings do not require formal dress attire.
-Men usually dress in dress pants and long sleeve shirts, often interchanging a tie for a jacket, with most public employees dressed in a suit.
-Women´s clothing varies according to the setting, from simple pants to more elaborate dresses and accessories, according to how formal the occasion is.
+Men usually dress in dress pants and long sleeved shirts, often interchanging a tie for a jacket, with most public employees dressed in a suit.
+Women’s clothing varies according to the setting, from simple pants to more elaborate dresses and accessories, according to how formal the occasion is.

 Punctuality

-Like many countries in Latin America, punctuality is not a strong suit of the Costa Rican population.
-While many businessmen stay true to the established meeting time, many others will be delayed for any reason and can often be up to 30 minutes late.
-For this reason, it is better to foresee the worst case scenario.
-See below some important notes regarding business meetings in Costa Rica.
+Like many countries in Latin America, punctuality may not be a priority for everyone.
+While many businessmen stay true to the established meeting time, others may not be.
+For this reason, it is better to be prepared for the worst case scenario.
+See below some important notes regarding appointments for business in Costa Rica.

 • Be flexible.